CiscoCloud/vaquero-docs/docs/current/getting-started.md

         time="2016-12-15T21:46:28Z" level=debug msg="Successful Etcd Get (withPrefix=false) for key model/current" package=storage
         time="2016-12-15T21:46:28Z" level=debug msg="Successful Etcd Put for key model/current" package=storage

+## simulating IPMI reboots in the virtual environment
+In a typical deployment, reprovisioning machines and multistage boots will kick off an IPMI container to force a restart.
+Since most VMs do not include an IPMI interface, we include the option of rebooting via SSH. *Note that vaquero injects public ssh keys into all booting hosts in the demos.
+Vaquero also bakes in the private ssh key into the vaquero agent.
+Vaquero leaves it to the operator to place ssh private keys onto agents, Vaquero does not provide ssh key management services and recommends to avoid placing ssh private keys in the data model.*

+1. Ensure the provisioned guest VM contains a public key for authorizing SSH login (see our example cloud-config scripts for an example).

+2. Place the private key in a location accessible from vaquero agent with proper permissions (700).

+3. Add a `bmc` entry to corresponding inventory entry.
+Set its type (ssh), the VM's username, and the location of the private key from `2.` See the [data model how-to](https://ciscocloud.github.io/vaquero-docs/docs/current/data-model-howto.html) or the sample data model for more information.

+By default vaquero will not forcefully reprovision newly added machines.
+To make vaquero automatically reboot added hosts with `bmc` defined, set `force_provision: true` under `policy` in `env.yaml`

 ## vaquero demo lab